vianasw/fashion-classifier/README.md

 The percentage of the total examples to apply these transformations is controlled by the hyperparameter `augment_percent`, i.e. `augment_percent=0.1` means 10% random horizontal flips and 10% random crops with resize, thus 20% more images.

 ## Visualizations
-Apart from the accuracy and cost graphs I've also included histograms and embeddings which allows the following visualizations in Tensorboard:
+In addition to the accuracy and cost graphs I've also included histograms and embeddings which allows the following visualizations in Tensorboard:

 * Distributions
 * Histograms